 Addressing conflict is all about having the tough conversations.
-Talk to each player about what is angering them.
-Is it something happening in their life outside of the game that is accidentally bleeding into the game?
+Talk to each player individually about what is angering them.
+Is there something happening in their life outside of the game that is accidentally bleeding into the game?
 Or is there a problem at the table?

 Make sure to check in with both parties about the situation.
-More often than not, one player may have done something without knowing they were doing something wrong.
-If this is the case, you may be able to prime a conversation by pointing out actions they have taken at the table.
-If you decide to do this, make sure you are not being accusatory or judgemental.
-Simply state them as facts that took place.
+More often than not, one player may have done something without knowing.
+If this is the case, you may be able to start a conversation about player safety and boundaries.

 It is also helpful to ask questions.
-Asking questions like, “Why do you think _______ is angry with you?”, “Do you think that doing _______ was a productive action?”, and “How do you think the other player felt when you did ______ ?” are great ways to help players empathize with one another and think about their own actions.
+“Why do you think _______ is angry with you?” and “How do you think the other player felt when you did ______ ?” are great ways to help players empathize with one another and think about their own actions.